wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ### SDP Bundle

 Both the WHEP player and the WHEP endpoint SHALL support {{!RFC9143}} and use "max-bundle" policy as defined in {{!RFC9429}}.
 The WHEP player and the media server MUST support multiplexed media associated with the BUNDLE group as per {{Section 9 of !RFC9143}}.
-In addition, per {{!RFC9143}} the WHEP player and media server SHALL use RTP/RTCP multiplexing for all bundled media.
-In order to reduce the network resources required at the media server, both The WHEP player and WHEP endpoints MUST include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{Section 3 of !RFC8858}}.
+In addition, per {{!RFC9143}} the WHEP player and media server SHALL use RTP/RTCP multiplexing {{!RFC8858}} for all bundled media.
+In order to reduce the network resources required at the media server, both the WHEP player and WHEP endpoints MUST include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{Section 3 of !RFC8858}}.

 ### Single MediaStream